 Add the egg and the thyme to the Spicy Meat and stir to mix.

-Press, again the dough with your fingers, to flatten, then divide the meat and spread on the two lachmacun, leaving a little border all around, and lifting it, to keep the meat from falling.
+Press, the dough again with your fingers, to flatten, then divide the meat and spread on the two pieces, leaving a little border all around, and lifting it, to make a border that will keep the meat from falling.
 Spread the halved tomatoes on the meat, and drizzle with a little olive oil.

 Carefully slide the paper with breads on the pre-heated baking dish –it is easier done if you cut the parchment paper and slide each lachmacun separately on the heated pan.

 Bake for about 20 minutes, or until the bread around has nicely browned, and the meat is sizzling.
 Remove from the oven and let stand 5 minutes, then decorate with the thyme sprigs and serve.